Configure Snowflake as a Source

 mceclip1.png

-1. Enable the checkbox of On-premise Web Service.
+2. Enable the checkbox for On-premise Web Service (if applicable).

-2. Select the SAWS which is set up and is currently running.
+3. Select the SAWS (Secure Agent Web Service) that is set up and currently running.

 checkbox.png